At one in the morning, Henry made it all the way to Tyson's Pub.

-The lights flickered inside, but the dingy bar looked as deserted as the overnight streets of the Black Market District.
+The lights flickered inside, but the dingy bar looked as deserted as the overnight streets of the Colored Market District.

 Henry sighed.
 The sign on the door read, "Closed for Business."
 He gave the knob a twist, and it made a rattling sound as if to mock him.

 What was he even doing out here anyway?
 He should have just stayed at home, and let Sarah take care of him.